WillTheFarmer/files-to-mysql/.github/README.md

 |[geoip2](https://pypi.org/project/geoip2/)|python -m pip install geoip2|[maxmind/GeoIP2-python](https://github.com/maxmind/GeoIP2-python)|
 |[tabulate](https://pypi.org/project/tabulate/)|python -m pip install tabulate|[astanin/python-tabulate](https://github.com/astanin/python-tabulate)|

-## NGINX log formats and NGINX data testing
+## NGINX log formats and data - not tested yet

+From documentation read NGINX standard access logformat is same as Apache combined.
+I have not verified yet.

+NGINX data analysis is happening this weekend and done for Ground Hound Day release.

+### Repository NGINX files are standard access and error formats from new NGINX server

+NGINX log files in `/data/nginx_combined/` and `/data/nginx_error/` are from new NGINX server.

 Apache log formats have been thoroughly researched and tested.
-NGINX log formats have not.
-This weekend my focus is NGINX data.

-***Repository NGINX files are standard access and error formats from new NGINX server***

-NGINX log files in `/data/nginx_combined/` and `/data/nginx_error/` are from new NGINX server.
+### NGINX MySQL procedural code

 NGINX Stored Procedures are copies of Apache Stored Procedures and then stripped code down to process `combined` format only.